pepplejoshua/mal/README.md

 # mal - Make a Lisp

 This is my implemetation of mal in C++.
-See original repo [upstream](https://github.com/kanaka/mal) for more information about mal.
+See [original repo](https://github.com/kanaka/mal) for more information about mal.